mrastrom/raspberry-pi/raspbian-lite.md

 `sudo mount /dev/sdb1 /mnt`

 ### Enable SSH
-Add file "ssh" in root on the mounted SD card it kan be empty
+Add file named "ssh" in root on the mounted SD card it kan be empty, to start ssh deamon on startup.

 ### Enable and config WIFI
 Add and alter it to your needs [wpa_supplicant.conf](https://github.com/mrastrom/raspberry-pi/blob/master/wpa_supplicant.conf) file to root on mounted SD card